Advanced Education in General Dentistry

 Year II

-Dr. Bader Alsalem October 6 University 2010
+Dr. Bader Alsalem University of Baghdad 2014

 Diamond Scholars

-Ms. Kelsey Jones University of Maryland 2017
+Ms. Sara Abdelwahab University of Maryland School of Dentistry 2017

-Ms. Kristen Willwerth University of Maryland 2017
+Ms. Katelyn Park University of Maryland School of Dentistry 2017

 Academic Due Process Policy